GregoryBWilson/Challenges/Module1/Written_Report_Challenge1.md

 ### Challenges and Difficulties Encountered
 @@There is a summary of the limitations of the dataset, and there is a recommendation for additional tables or graphs (2 pt).@@
-As mentioned at the introduction to this report there were a few data related issues that were effectively resolve though my work.
-More importantly is the common need for better more complete information that all consultant quest.
+As mentioned at the introduction to this report there were a few data related issues that were effectively resolved though my work.
+More importantly, there is a need for better, more complete, information - that is the quest of all consultants analyzing data.
 For example, if it is true that projects who set a low goal are most successful at the beginning, are they also the most likely to fail in production - we don't know because the data is not available.
-We also know nothing about who is funding the campaign, it would be valuable to know which investor are open to what Louis has to offer.
-Most projects are funded at a very low level, unfortunately there are not enough data points the reasonably zoom in on the detail of that range to look for opportunities for Louise.
+We also know nothing about who is funding the campaign, it would be valuable to know which investors are open to what Louis has to offer.
+Most projects are funded at a very low level, unfortunately there are not enough data points to reasonably zoom in on the detail of that range to look for opportunities for Louise.
 ## Results
 I have discussed a few observations above in the report, but the overall observations are as follows:
 - Louise has a viable ask in terms of financial needs
-- Louise need to improve her timing so that she hits investors at exactly the right time
+- Louise needs to improve her timing so that she hits investors at exactly the right time
 - Louise may wish to look at Great Britain or even Canada as more amenable markets for her play

+I would recommend that Louise further engage my consulting services to determine if it would be feasible to launch in a geographic market other than the United States.